Associate Professor of Urology

 Robotic surgery represents one of the most significant advances in modern medicine.
 In urology, this technology has transformed the management of many conditions, offering patients more precise, less invasive procedures with significantly shorter recovery times.

-The most widely used robotic platform worldwide is the Da Vinci system, which allows the surgeon to operate through small incisions — just a few millimetres — with high-definition three-dimensional vision and wristed instruments capable of movements beyond the range of the human hand.
-The surgeon guides the robot in real time from a dedicated console, maintaining complete control of the procedure at every moment.
+The most widely used robotic platform worldwide is the Da Vinci system, which allows the surgeon to operate through small incisions with high-definition three-dimensional vision and wristed instruments capable of movements beyond the range of the human hand.

-Robot-assisted partial nephrectomy allows resection of only the tumour-bearing portion of the kidney, preserving healthy parenchyma, with shorter warm ischaemia times and better long-term renal function compared to conventional laparoscopy.
+Robot-assisted partial nephrectomy with shorter warm ischaemia times and better long-term renal function.

-Robot-assisted radical cystectomy allows removal of the bladder with reduced blood loss, fewer transfusion requirements, and shorter hospital stay.
-In high-volume centres, intracorporeal neobladder reconstruction is also feasible.
+Robot-assisted radical cystectomy with reduced blood loss and shorter hospital stay.

 Patient information on the main urological cancers